kokkos/kokkos-core-wiki/Unordered-Map.md

   // Was the key/value pair successfully inserted into the map bool success() const;

-  // Is the key alreay present in the map bool existing() const;
+  // Is the key already present in the map bool existing() const;

   // Did the insert fail?